-Eco Maniac Company owner, Christina Trapani, often uses her expertise in marine debris to consult and contract on projects related to plastic pollution, balloon litter and other waterways conservation efforts.
+Eco Maniac Company owner, Christina Trapani, often uses her expertise in marine debris, plastic pollution and reusable alternatives to consult and contract on projects related to plastic pollution, balloon litter and other waterway conservation efforts.

 Restaurant Sustainability Program—contracted by Clean Virginia Waterways of Longwood University to design and conduct a pilot program with Virginia Beach resort restaurants to better understand needs, barriers, perceptions and current efforts in becoming more sustainable; created and conducted interviews; gathered information on use of single-use plastics and distributed paper straws for testing; conducted follow-up with restaurants and reported potential solutions and next steps.

 Cigarette Litter Prevention Program: Project Manager for a pilot project at the Virginia Beach Oceanfront to reduce cigarette litter on the beach and boardwalk.
 Contracted by Clean Virginia Waterways of Longwood University (2015-2016) and Surfrider Foundation, Virginia Beach Chapter (2017) to design and implement a three-year project to reduce cigarette litter in Virginia Beach’s resort area; served as project manager working with volunteers and partner organizations such as the Virginia Beach Hotel Association and its members and the City of Virginia Beach; completed pre- and post-implementation scans; obtained permits; educated the public; distributed educational materials and receptacles; analyzed the data and reported findings to Keep America Beautiful.
 Funded by Keep America Beautiful.
 Read the final reports from 2016 & 2017.
 Follow this program on Facebook.